from a previous year

 Omar splits his time between Camp Mendocino and San Francisco and is based at Camp during the summer months.

-As Manager of Camp Administration, Megan is responsible for marketing Camp and recruiting campers, processing camper applications and paperwork, communicating with families, overseeing bus arrivals and departures, and managing the Camp rental process.
+As Manager of Camp Administration, Tia is responsible for marketing Camp and recruiting campers, processing camper applications and paperwork, communicating with families, overseeing bus arrivals and departures, and managing the Camp rental process.

-Though Megan is located in the San Francisco office year round, she loves visiting Camp during the summer and the rental season.
+Though Tia is located in the San Francisco office year round, she loves visiting Camp during the summer and the rental season.

 | Phone: 707-459-6458

 Steve Fenech has lived and worked at Camp Mendocino since early 2018.
 He moved from Austin, Texas, where he ran the operations team in the boating industry for many years.
 Steve brings a wide variety of skills and experience to the Camp team.